Janna112358/cracking-the-cryptic/README.md

 because 3 x 7 = 21
 Representations of the boxes are saved to a file in the run directory, named all_boxes.txt (this is the same as the file in this repository).

+The script also allows checking if two boxes can form a "domino", i.e. if they can be placed next to each other, overlapping in one column.
+For example:
+    4  3   and   3  8
+    1  2         2  4
+can domino, because the 3, 2 columns can overlap, and there are no other repeated digits in each row.
+Because there is a "triple domino" i.e three boxes next to each other overlapping in the puzzle, the script computes all possible combinations of boxes that do so.
+These results are saved in the file triple_dominoes.txt.